tedmoore/schelp2/README.md

 # schelp2

+Peek at the current state of things [here](https://www.tedmooremusic.com/schelp2/Help.html).

 This is an initial attempt at making a *new* helpfile system for SuperCollider.
 It is still very much a work in progress.
 Collaboration is invited!

 ## Why does this exist?